 Pedigree & papers

-Any responsible and ethical breeder will be able to easily provide you with a full pedigree going back at least three generations – two parents, four grandparents and eight great-grandparents – all registered with the CKC or their respective national kennel association.
+Any responsible and ethical breeder will be able to easily provide you with a full pedigree going back at least three generations – two parents, four grandparents and eight great-grandparents – registered with the CKC and/or AKC, or their respective national kennel association.